Robot control

 Robotic control is the system that contributes to the movement of robots.
 This involves the mechanical aspects and programmable systems that makes it possible to control robots.
-Robotics could be controlled in various ways, which includes using manual control, wireless control, semi-autonomous (which is a mix of fully automatic and wireless control), and fully autonomous (which is when it uses artificial intelligence to move on its own, but there could be options to make it manually controlled).
-In the present day, as technological advancements progress, robots and their methods of control continue to develop and advance.
+Robotics can be controlled by various means including manual, wireless, semi-autonomous (a mix of fully automatic and wireless control), and fully autonomous (using artificial intelligence).

 Modern robots (2000-present)

 Medical and surgical

-In the medical field, robots are used to make precise movements that are humanly difficult.
+In the medical field, robots are used to make precise movements that are difficult for humans.
 Robotic surgery involves the use of less-invasive surgical methods, which are “procedures performed through tiny incisions”.
-Currently, robots use the da Vinci surgical method, which involves the robotic arm (which holds onto surgical instruments) and a camera.
+Robots use the da Vinci surgical method, which involves the robotic arm (which holds onto surgical instruments) and a camera.
 The surgeon sits on a console where he controls the robot wirelessly.
 The feed from the camera is projected on a monitor, allowing the surgeon to see the incisions.
 The system is built to mimic the movement of the surgeon’s hands and has the ability to filter slight hand tremors.
 But despite the visual feedback, there is no physical feedback.
 In other words, as the surgeon applies force on the console, the surgeon won’t be able to feel how much pressure he or she is applying to the tissue.

 Military

-The earliest robots used in the military dates back to the 19th Century, where automatic weapons were on the rise due to developments in mass production.
+The earliest robots used in the military dates back to the 19th century, where automatic weapons were on the rise due to developments in mass production.
 The first automated weapons were used in World War I, including radio-controlled, unmanned aerial vehicles (UAVs).
 Since the invention, the technology of ground and aerial robotic weapons continues to develop, it transitioned to become part of modern warfare.
 In the transition phase of the development, the robots were semi-automatic, being able to be controlled remotely by a human controller.
 The advancements made in sensors and processors lead to advancements in capabilities of military robots.
 Since the mid-20th century, the technology of artificial intelligence (A.I.) began to develop and in the 21st century, the technology transferred to warfare, and the weapons that were semi-automatous is developing to become lethal autonomous weapons systems, LAWS for short.